jpetto/thepluginyouwant/Readme.md

 # The Plugin You Want
 ## The best* plugins for web development.

-Of course, everything has its drawbacks.
+Of course, everything has its drawbacks/limitations.
 This list is meant to be what you *probably* want.

+Each category should have a maximum of two options.
+You know how to google if you need something different.

 Suggestions are critical.
-Found a better tooltip plugin?
+I doubt it's anyone's job to stay up to date on every latest plugin.
+Found something new/better?
+Help the next developer.
 Make a pull request.

 ### Lightbox